nusratjahanchaiti/Number-System-Converter/README.md

 -----------
 1. Make sure Python is installed on your system (version 3.6 or higher is recommended).

-2. Save the Python code in a file named: converter.py

-3. (Optional) If your system does not have 'colorama' module, you may either:
+2. (Optional) If your system does not have 'colorama' module, you may either:
    - Remove all 'colorama' references from the code (no color output), OR
    - Install 'colorama' using pip: pip install colorama

-4. To run the program:
+3. To run the program:
    - Right-click the file and select "Open with Python" OR
    - Open a terminal/command prompt